MathiasPius/orca-rs/dependency-graph/README.md

 # dependency-graph
-Dependency-graph is a minimal library, exposing `DependencyGraph` structure and a single `Node` trait.
+Dependency-graph is a minimal library, exposing a `DependencyGraph` structure and a single `Node` trait.

 To use the library, simply implement the `Node` trait's two functions for the object you wish to.